 2. Old San Antonio Road.
 After Texas independence the road fell into disuse as the greater emphasis was on north-south routes.
 Courses shifted to accommodate the growth of new settlements and new markets, and to provide access to coastal trade.
 Shortly after the Mexican War, the camino arriba, what is now called the Old San Antonio Road, regained some of its former importance as travelers from East Texas hastened to San Antonio and onward toward the West Coast during the Gold Rush.
 Later, during the Civil War, the road served as a significant route for transportation of cotton from eastern Texas to San Antonio to Laredo and on to Mexico.
 (Submitted on May 22, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on May 25, 2018.
-This page originally submitted on May 22, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 45 times since then and 2 times this year.
+It was originally submitted on May 22, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 122 times since then and 34 times this year.
 Photos: 1, 2. submitted on May 22, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.